Luis Pardo: Legacy

 Pardo Ridge, the highest portion of Elephant Island, was named after him, and a cape on the northern tip of the Island was given the name Yelcho.
 The bow of the Yelcho is on display at Puerto Williams, a Chilean naval base on the Beagle Channel, and a bust of Captain Pardo has been placed at the site of the Endurance crew's camp on Elephant Island.

 Pardo has a memorial statue and plaque in the main lobby of the International Maritime Organization.
+Pardo has a statue pointing to Antarctica, next to the prow of Yelcho, on the waterfront of the southern port of Punta Arenas.

 Two Chilean naval vessels have been named in his honour: